 Why choose this Certificate?

-The certificate is targeted to high school teachers in Prince William County who need 18 MA credits in English literature and Composition in order to be certified to teach in Dual Enrollment programs.
+The certificate is targeted to high school teachers who need 18 MA credits in English literature and Composition in order to be certified to teach in Dual Enrollment programs.
 The requirements for certification, as specified by Northern Virginia Community College, are six credits in composition pedagogy and twelve credits in literature from a range of literary periods.
 Aside from this specific audience, this certificate, as a synthesis of our Literature and Teaching of Writing and Literature concentrations, will be of value to many of our students who are going into high school or community college teaching, or are preparing to apply for PhD programs.
 They are able to get this certificate along with their MA.

 What this program offers: